-The Walsh set is orthogonal, but the vectors in the set are not each of unit length.
+The non-identical vectors in the Walsh set we generated above are orthogonal, but the vectors in the set are not each of unit length.
 We have already seen some of the advantages of working with unit length vectors.
 The general issue of normalization comes up all the time in neural networks both in terms of limiting overall neural activity, and limiting synaptic weights.
 So it is sometimes convenient to normalize an orthogonal set, producing what is known as an orthonormal set of vectors: